Hartley Shawcross

 Hartley William Shawcross, Baron Shawcross, (4 February 1902 – 10 July 2003), known from 1945 to 1959 as Sir Hartley Shawcross, was an English barrister and Labour politician who served as the lead British prosecutor at the Nuremberg War Crimes tribunal.
-He also served as Britain's principal delegate to the United Nations immediately after the Second World War and as Attorney General for England.
+He also served as Britain's principal delegate to the United Nations immediately after the Second World War and as Attorney General for England and Wales.

 Early life

 Hartley William Shawcross was born in Giessen, Germany, elder son of British parents, John Shawcross, MA (Oxon) (1871–1966) and Hilda Constance (died 1942), daughter of G. Asser.
 At this time, his father was teaching English at Giessen University.
 His younger brother, Christopher (1905–1973), was a barrister and Labour party politician.
 Shawcross attended Dulwich College, the London School of Economics and the University of Geneva and read for the Bar at Gray's Inn, where he won first-class honours.